 Last time I didn’t get the chance to visit the Roman bath, but this time I did it!

 We took the train around 10:30 am at Bristol Temple Meads to get to Bath.
 It’s literally is a few minutes away.
 12 to be more precise.

 The anytime return ticket cost £8,60.
 If you take an off-peak return it’s around £7.

-But train isn’t the only way to go to Bath, a cheaper option would be to take either 39 or X39 bus.
+But the train isn’t the only way to go to Bath, a cheaper option would be to take either 39 or X39 bus.
 It takes around 35-40min.
 One way is £1,90.

-Once you get off the train station it take only around 3 min of walk to join the centre of the city.
+Once you get off the train station it takes only around 3 min of walk to join the centre of the city.
 Where you can find a lot of shops/ Bakery to do some souvenirs/clothing shopping or simply enjoy a nice meal and/or snack.

 The atmosphere of the city is very relaxed, it feels perfect to walk around and enjoy yourself.
 Especially when you come from a bigger city such as Bristol or London.
-I’d say the perfect plus would be to treat yourself to a massage, but sadly I did not have the budget, but oh boy I’d have love to ahah.
+I’d say the perfect plus would be to treat yourself to a massage, but sadly I did not have the budget, but oh boy I’d have loved to ahah.